 This study yielded three novel findings.
 First, there was a strong Cue x Task interaction for source accuracy across participants; conceptual and perceptual retrieval were similarly accurate for words from the mobility task (although this was qualified by the Group x Cue interaction, discussed below), but conceptual accuracy was substantially worse than perceptual accuracy for words from the animacy task.
 In other words, conceptual memory was more strongly shaped by the encoding tasks than was perceptual memory.
 The dependency of conceptual retrieval on encoding was unanticipated, as prior work with this paradigm has collapsed over the encoding tasks (Bergström et al., 2013; Simons et al., 2005a,b), but the results evoke a key finding from behavioral studies of multidimensional source memory: retrieval of any one contextual attribute of an item appears to occur independently of retrieval of any other attribute (Hicks and Starns, 2016; Starns and Hicks, 2005; Vogt and Bröder, 2007).

 For instance, across six studies Starns and Hicks manipulated two dimensions of the encoding context, namely font size and word location (Starns and Hicks, 2005) or the gender of faces (on which words were superimposed) and word location (Hicks and Starns, 2016).
 They then provided cues relevant to one dimension at retrieval—for example, reinstating the font size of some words at test.
 If the various attributes of the encoded words were directly bound to each another, one would expect these cues to improve not only “within-dimension” retrieval (e.g., memory for font size), but also “across-dimension” retrieval (e.g., memory for word location).
-However, the six experiments yielded no evidence for across-dimension cuing, with the posterior distribution for this effect squarely centered on zero (see also Vogt and Bröder, 2007).
+However, the six experiments yielded no evidence for across-dimension cueing, with the posterior distribution for this effect squarely centered on zero (see also Vogt and Bröder, 2007).
 The fact that conceptual retrieval was more sensitive to the encoding tasks than perceptual retrieval is consistent with this prior work, in the sense that encoding influenced retrieval of one attribute (encoding task) while leaving retrieval of another attributes (encoding location) unaffected (for additonal evidence pertinent to encoding manipulations, see Marsh et al., 2004).